The Board of Directors is responsible to Anagenics shareholders for overall business performance and is committed to adding shareholder value.

 Anangenics considers that an appropriate balance between Executive and Non-Executive Directors is necessary to maximise shareholder value and ensure the highest standards of corporate governance

 It is the intention of Anagenics that the majority of Directors should be Non-Executive Directors, with a broad range of skills, expertise and experience from a diverse range of backgrounds.
-The Board is currently comprised of the following five members:
+The Board is currently comprised of the following members:

 |Dr Martin Cross||Non-Executive Director||Y||2017|